Dino Maamria: Coaching spells

 Maamria rejoined former club Stevenage Borough in November 2008 as first-team coach under manager Graham Westley, who had previously signed him during his playing career.
 He recommended the signing of Mark Roberts, having managed him at Northwich, with Roberts stating that Maamria's belief and desire were key factors in his decision to join Stevenage.
 Maamria's appointment, alongside several new additions including Roberts and Jon Ashton, coincided with a club-record 24-match unbeaten run between December 2008 and April 2009.
 Stevenage won the FA Trophy that season, before securing promotion to the Football League for the first time in their history by winning the Conference Premier title in Maamria's first full season on the coaching staff.
 The following year, the club achieved successive promotions by winning the League Two play-offs.

 In January 2012, Maamria joined League One club Preston North End as first-team coach following Westley's appointment as manager.
 He left the club in February 2013 after Westley was dismissed.
-The following month, Maamria returned to Stevenage as assistant manager during Westley's third spell in charge.
-Stevenage reached the League Two play-offs in the 2014–15 season, losing in the semi-finals.
-He departed the club alongside Westley shortly after, when Teddy Sheringham was appointed manager.
-In 2015, Maamria obtained his UEFA Pro Licence, the highest coaching qualification.
+The following month, he returned to Stevenage as assistant manager during Westley's third spell in charge.
+In 2015, Maamria obtained his UEFA Pro Licence.

 Southport

 Maamria was appointed manager of National League club Southport on 19 November 2015, his first managerial role since keeping Northwich Victoria in the division seven years earlier.
-He returned having played for the club during three separate spells and having previously been offered the managerial position in 2006.
+He returned having played for the club during three separate spells.
 At the time of his appointment, Southport were in the relegation zone, with three wins from their opening 20 matches and eight points adrift of safety.
 Under Maamria's management, the club won eight out of their next 10 matches, including a nine-match unbeaten run, earning him the National League Manager of the Month for December 2015.
 He left the club on 14 March 2016, citing family and travel reasons, with Southport in 17th place, eight points above the relegation zone.